Jenin: Oslo Accords and Second Intifada

 During the al-Aqsa Intifada, Israel launched Operation Defensive Shield with the stated aim of dismantling militant infrastructure so as to curb suicide bombings and other militant activities.
 The army encircled and entered six major Palestinian population centers in the West Bank, among them Jenin.
 During the Battle of Jenin (2002) in April 2002, 23 Israeli soldiers and 52 Palestinians, including civilians, were killed.
 Human Rights Watch reported that the refugee camp, which was the major battleground, suffered extensive damage.
 Witnesses stated unarmed people were shot and denied medical treatment, and as a result died.
-Human Rights Watch have regarded many killings to be unlawful such as the death of a 57-year-old wheelchair bound man who was shot and run over by a tank despite having attached a white flag on his wheelchair.
+Human Rights Watch have regarded many killings to be unlawful such as the death of a 57-year-old wheelchair-using man who was shot and run over by a tank despite having attached a white flag on his wheelchair.
 A 37-year-old man who was paralysed was crushed under the rubble of his house, his family was not allowed to remove his body.
 A 14-year-old boy was killed as he travelled to purchase groceries during the temporary relief of the curfew that was imposed by the army.
 Medical staff were shot at (one nurse killed) while trying to reach the wounded even after clearly being in uniform displaying the red crescent symbol.
 There have also been reports of Israeli soldiers using Palestinians as human shields, one father described how a soldier rested his rifle on his 14-year-old son's shoulder as he shot.
 Israel denied the entry of rescue teams and journalists into Jenin even after they withdrew.
 Over the following years, Jenin was subject to extended curfews and targeted killings.

-During a gun-battle with Islamic Jihad militants whom Israel says were firing at troops from inside the UN compound, an Israeli military sniper shot and killed a UN Relief and Works Agency (UNRWA) employee, Iain Hook (54) on November 22, 2002.
+During a gun-battle with Islamic Jihad militants who Israel says were firing at troops from inside the UN compound, an Israeli military sniper shot and killed a UN Relief and Works Agency (UNRWA) employee, Iain Hook (54) on November 22, 2002.
 The sniper reportedly mistook a cellphone in Hook's hands for a gun or grenade.